 Some winches are specially manufactured to double as a hoist.
 In order for a winch to be used as a hoist, it must have a locking brake and no free spool mechanism, or you must be able to remove or disable this mechanism.
 You should never use a winch as a hoist unless the manufacturer clearly states the winch is approved to use as a hoist.

 Because of the potential for injury, hoists and winches must be properly maintained.
 It’s important to follow the manufacturer’s maintenance instructions in addition to these general guidelines for safe operation:

 - Inspect your winch before and after each use.
 If the wire rope has become damaged, frayed or kinked, it’s important to replace it right away.

 - Keep the winch, wire rope and remote control clean.
-If necessary, unwind the winch completely, and use a clean rag to remove any dirt and debris.
+If necessary, unwind the winch completely and use a clean rag to remove any dirt and debris.

 - When using a vehicle-mounted winch, be sure to check and maintain your vehicle battery and its cables.
 Operating the winch for long periods of time puts extra strain on the battery.

-- Ensure your hoist remains in proper working condition through regular maintenance.
+- Ensure that your hoist remains in proper working condition through regular maintenance.
 Conduct routine load testing to ensure you know just how much weight the hoist can handle.

 - Regularly inspect your chain hoist, and lubricate according to the manufacturer’s instructions.